 Struggles of an International Student

-Moving to a new country for education is an exciting endeavor.
+Moving to a new country for education is an exciting endeavour.
 And being an international student, it puts you in a position where you can definitely grow as an individual.
 While you study, you get to live in a new environment and experience different cultures.
 For some students, studying abroad also means different or more opportunities.
 You might feel that the experience you gain as an international student, gives you an edge that will carry forward into your career.

 However, the excitement of it all comes with its own set of challenges that almost every international student will face.
 Here is a list of struggles you might come across and tips on how to overcome them.

 1) Culture shock: Living in a different country is undoubtedly exciting.
 It is a chance to learn and experience life in a different place unlike how you might on a holiday.
 From the moment you land at the airport, you might think to yourself ‘This is my new home now’.
 All your senses are heightened as you take in your new environment for the first time.
-For some people, you might have moved from a tropical and humid climate to someplace cold in the mountains that’s covered in snow.
+For some people, you might have moved from a tropical and humid climate to someplace cold in the mountains that are covered in snow.
 And as you meet more people and learn about the new culture you have set yourself in, you also start to notice how different things are and even how different you are from the people who grew up in that country.
 And if you are feeling disoriented by all these new experiences, then you are facing a cultural shock.
 Don’t worry, this is more common than you think.
 Take your time to assimilate into this new culture.
 Try looking up an international student union, where you can find others in the same position as you and learn about your new environment with them.

 2) Self-care: So now that you are living in a new country, presumably without your parents or family, how do you live?
 You might need to learn how to cook (I do not encourage eating takeaway every day).
 You will also need to clean up after yourself.
 Your parents cannot see how messy your room is and remind you to clean it.
 Getting on top of doing your laundry and even planning to cook some weekly meals for yourself will help you settle in more comfortably.
 A hot tip is also to be friendly to everyone and to make friends.
 Just because your friends are back in your home country or have moved countries themselves, does not mean you cannot make new friends.
 Going to the cinema and eating out is a much better experience with a friend or two, instead of going alone.